IBM 1443: 1443 printing capabilities

 The 1443 printer uses 120 or 144 print hammers and hammer magnets, conceptually similar to the IBM 1132 printer's one-per-column print magnets.

-Output is formatted at 10 characters per inch, with a choice of six or eight lines per inch, with additional options for single, double or triple-spacing.
+Output is formatted at 10 characters per horizontal inch, with a choice of six or eight lines per vertical inch, with additional options for single, double or triple-spacing.

 The 1443 uses fan-folded paper with perforated edges for tractor feeding.
 A carriage control tape specifies form length and the form line where printing was to begin so that paper of various sizes could be used.
 A carriage control tape simplifies use of pre-printed forms and the programming needed to allow proper alignment.

 Successor technology

 Type bars were replaced by type wheels or a drum in later printers, most notably: